|2022-2023 Sections and Interest Groups

 Interest Group Chair: Jaclyn Howell, University of Utah S.J.
 Quinney College of Law

-As the Lawyer and Law Student Well-Being task force has informed us, as well as the continuing dialogue in the press and related professional journals, the topic of well-being for our lawyers and law students continues to be a topic of great importance and interest.
-This interest group is designed to bring together those working in this space to facilitate collaboration support for one another and to share learning and best practices with one another and the rest of the NALP community.
+The Well-Being Interest Group is for NALP members who have an interest in or responsibility for the well-being of law students and lawyers.
+The well-being of our lawyers, law students and members continues to be of great importance and interest.
+The interest group will bring together those working in this space to facilitate collaboration and support and to share learning and best practices with one another and the rest of the NALP community.

 NALP Committees and Task Forces are either elected by

 the membership or appointed by the President to complete a specific

 Chair: Clara Solomon, New York University School of Law.
 Vice Chair: Michael Nguyen, Davis, Wright Tremaine LLP.
 The Nominating Committee will cultivate nominations for and develop a slate of officers and board members for the 2023-2024 NALP year.
 The Committee will also oversee the nomination and election process of regional representatives, conference planning coordinators, and nominating committee members.
 NALP members elect regional representatives to the Nominating Committee each year.
 For more information and a list of committee members, see Board of Directors and Leaders.